 Spinning usually isn't random.
-There's a pattern keeping you in the loop.
+There's a pattern keeping you inside the loop — and it often hides behind something that looks like productivity.

-When spinning goes on long enough, it stops feeling like a temporary problem and starts to feel like a permanent state — like you're feeling stuck with no way to break through.
+When the spin goes on long enough, it stops feeling like a temporary problem and starts to feel permanent — like you're feeling stuck with no way to break through.

 Find Traction, Not Speed